The IAWRT Philippines’ member is a veteran radio broadcaster and commentator and gender and development advocate.

 “He provided the foundation of our interactive discussion on Good Governance by providing the Requisites of Good Governance by way of the mnemonic device using Capio’s name: S – Spirituality, O – Organizational familiarity, N – National Identity, I – Integrity and A – Accountability.
 And above all: C for Competency,” she shared.

 ZOOM Forum: Panahon Capio et.al aired its 13th episode on August 28 and would take a break in the meantime.

-She started a series of webinar for gender and development for good governance, dubbed as “SOW GAD.”
+She started a series of webinars for gender and development for good governance, dubbed as “SOW GAD.”
 The title’s meaning, she shared, is to sow the seeds of GAD for good governance.
-This one airs every Tuesday, from 9 to 11am.
+This one airs every Tuesday, from 9 am to 11 am.
 Go to Capio’s Facebook account to listen to the recordings.